Signs of Stroke

 Blockage of blood flow to the brain for even a short period of time can be disastrous and cause brain damage or even death.

-Ischemic strokes are by far the more common type, causing nearly 90% of all strokes.
+Ischemic strokes are by far the more common type of stroke, causing nearly 90% of all strokes.
 Ischemia means the deficiency of oxygen in vital tissues.
 Ischemic strokes are caused by blood clots that are usually one of four types.

 Thromboembolic Stroke and Atherosclerosis

-These types of stroke usually occur when an artery that carries blood to the brain is blocked by a thrombus (blood clot) that forms as the result of atherosclerosis (commonly known as hardening of the arteries).
+An embolic stroke is caused by a dislodged blood clot that has traveled through the blood vessels (an embolus) until it becomes wedged in an artery.
+The vast majority of ischemic strokes are caused by this mechanism.
+These types of ischemic stroke usually occur when an artery that carries blood to the brain is blocked by a thrombus (blood clot) that forms as the result of atherosclerosis (commonly known as hardening of the arteries).
 These strokes are also sometimes referred to as large-artery strokes.
 The process leading to thrombotic stroke is complex and occurs over time: